 Olivier Theyskens: “You have to dare to avoid the obvious.”

-For our print issue 5, the Belgian designer spoke to us about his past at Rochas, Nina Ricci and Theory, the meaning of heritage and how to reinvent oneself.
+The Belgian designer spoke to us about his past at Rochas, Nina Ricci and Theory, the meaning of heritage and how to reinvent oneself.

 Olivier Theyskens is a designer of mythical stories.
 The raven-haired boy who left a renowned fashion school in Brussels to set up his own label in Paris at the age of twenty-one, using old linen sheets from his Norman family to create his first collection.
 The shows where goth girls in blood-covered gowns stamped across dark rooms as women screamed in the background and black shells cracked underneath their feet.
 And his turbulent and fluctuant career, which can be read like the case study of a mutating industry.
 Olivier was appointed the role of creative director at luxury house Rochas in 2002 when his independent label struggled to survive, then by Nina Ricci when Procter & Gamble didn’t see the advantage of keeping their only fashion brand alive.
 Barely out the door at the former, he was invited by Andrew Rosen to work for Theory in New York, where he was dedicated to designing “cool clothes for cool girls.”
 Last year, Olivier relaunched his eponymous label.
 Set in a plain and minimal environment, the show was intended to have nothing but the clothes to do the talking.